torsten-simon/skohub-vocabs/README.md

 # Static site generator for Simple Knowledge Management Systems (SKOS)

+THIS IS A FORK OF THE SKOHUB-VOCABS-TOOL FROM THE [SKOHUB-PROJECT](http://skohub.io)!

 This part of the [SkoHub](http://skohub.io) project covers the need to easily publish a controlled vocabulary as a SKOS file, with a basic lookup API and a nice HTML view including links to an inbox for each subject.
 It consists of two parts: the actual static site generator and a webhook server that allows to trigger a build from GitHub.

+## Docker Setup

+In order to serve this app via GitHub Pages a GitHub-action-workflow and a Dockerfile were created.
+The Dockerfile will build a `public`-dir from the `data`-dir.
+It has to be bind mounted to two volumes, e.g. the `data` and the `public`-dir.
+So in a direcotry with these two dirs (and some `ttl`-files in your data dir) you could do something like this (laocoon667 is my Docker-Hub username, where I pushed the image):

+`docker run -v $(pwd)/public:/app/public -v $(pwd)/data:/app/data laocoon667/skohub-vocabs:latest`

+This will spin up the container build `public` out of `data` and then shut down again.

+Because we can use available infrastructure, why not use GitHub-Pages to serve our app?

+For this to work a workflow file `.github/workflows/main.yml` was created, which will automatically deploy the `public`-dir to the `gh-pages`-branch.
+First it gets the vocabulary with a `git clone`, e.g. from a GitHub-repo like <https://github.com/sroertgen/oer-metadata-hub-vocab> and puts it to a `data` folder.
+Then it spins up the docker image and bind mounts just like mentioned above.
+It builds the public dir and afterward its deployed using another GitHub action.

+In order for this to work you have to adjust the `.env.production`-file and set `BASEURL` to the repo name you want to serve your site from, e.g. `BASEURL=/skohub-vocabs` or maybe your vocab-repo so it always has the newest vocabs to display.

 ## Set up